MitchelCarreon/app_test/README.md

 - [ ] Buttons referencing inexistent scenarios aren't checked. :nauseated_face:
 - [ ] User-created adventures are saved locally but not remotely in database. 	:sleepy:

+## Debugging
+- If clicking a particular item in the RecyclerView makes the app crash, call deleteFile() in LoginActivity.java.
+This deletes locally-saved, app-specific files.
+  > Change the file name indicated in the method to *[adventure title].txt*

 ## References